-As regards privatization, in 1994 the government was determined to accelerate implementation of the programme by amending the Privatization Law with the aims of facilitating standard market-based privatization via the Privatization Agency, completing small-scale privatization and carrying out, in parallel, a mass privatization scheme involving 500 medium-sized and large enterprises.
-However, due to the absence of the required political determination by the interim government to carrying out the programme, the implementation of mass privatization has been delayed and privatization through standard methods has proceeded only slowly.
+As regards privatization, in 1994 the government was determined to accelerate the programme implementation by amending the Privatisation Law with the aim to facilitate a standard, market-based privatization via the Privatisation Agency, complete the small scale privatization and carry out, in parallel, a mass privatization scheme involving 500 medium and large scale enterprises.
+However, owing to the absence of the required political determination by the interim government to carry out the programme, the implementation of mass privatization has been delayed and privatization through standard methods proceeded only slowly.

-At present the Bulgarian banking system is still affected by a number of constraints, including undercapitalization, inadequate management, insufficient supervision by the central bank on capital adequacy and prudential regulations, a slow privatization process, lack of financial discipline ('easy credit'), fragmentation and a growing number of non-performing loans to enterprises.
-In order to cope with this highly disturbing situation, several actions were undertaken in 1994.
-The capability of the Banking Supervision Department at the
+At present the Bulgarian banking system is still affected by a number of constraints, including undercapitalization, inadequate management, insufficient supervision by the

-Bulgarian National Bank has been strengthened.
-Two regular full onsite inspections to problematic banks were carried out by mid-1994 and two more were programmed by the end of the year.
-A bank consolidation programme was completed under the aegis of the Bank Consolidation Company (BCC) so that 66 public sector banks have been merged into 11 major banks.
-The clean-out of bad loans proceeded but the gradual recapitalization of the banks progressed only slowly owing to its budgetary costs.
-In 1994, a timetable for a gradual privatization of some banks was prepared and is expected to be carried out by the end of 1995.
+Central Bank on capital adequacy and prudential regulations, a slow privatization process, lack of financial discipline ("easy credit"), fragmentation and a growing number of nonperforming loans to enterprises.
+In order to cope with this highly disturbing situation, several actions have been undertaken in 1994.
+The capability of the Banking Supervision Department at the Bulgarian National Bank has been strengthened.
+Two regular full onsite inspections to problematic banks were carried out by mid 1994 and two more were programmed by year end: A bank consolidation programme was completed under the aegis of the Bank Consolidation Gompany.
+(BCC) so that 66 public sector banks have sho been merged into 11 major banks.
+Bad loans clean-out proceeded but the gradual recapitalization of the banks progressed only slowly owing to its budgetary costs.
+In 1994 a timetable for a gradual privatization of some banks was prepared and is expected to be carried out by the end of 1995.

-The disbursement of the ECU 110 million Community loan decided in October 1992 in the framework of G24, as a complement to the IMF assistance to Bulgaria, was delayed as the 1992 stand-by arrangement with the IMF went off-track.
-For the same reason, no other G24 assistance was released under this initial package.
-At the end of 1993, conditions were restored for the resumption of EU/G24 assistance to Bulgaria.
-Following the adoption of a new IMF stand-by arrangement, on 16 May 1994, the Council of the European Union agreed with the Commission that the 1992 Decision on Community macrofinancial assistance to Bulgaria could be reactivated in the context of the new programme.
-The release of a first tranche (ECU 70 million) took place in December 1994 on the basis of the approval of the new IMF stand-by and the debt-relief arrangement agreed between creditors.
-The release of the second tranche is conditional upon observance by Bulgaria of standard macroeconomic performance criteria, including a satisfactory track record of the IMF stand-by, a proper implementation of DDSR operation and progress with structural reform.
+The disbursement of the ECU 110 million Community loan decided in October 1992 in the framework of G-24, as a complement to the IMF assistance to Bulgaria, was delayed as the 1992 stand-by arrangement with the Fund went off track.
+For the same reason no other, G-24, assistance was released under this initial package.
+At the end of 1993 conditions were restored for the resumption of EU/G-24 assistance to Bulgaria.
+Following the adoption of a new IMF stand-by arrangement, on May 16, 1994, the Council of the EU agreed with the Commission that the 1992 decision on Community macro-financial assistance to Bulgaria could be re-activated in the context of the new programme.
+The release of a first tranche (ECU 70 million) took place in December 1994 on the basis of the approval of the new IMF stand-by and the debt relief arrangement agreed between creditors.
+The release of the second tranche is conditional upon observance by Bulgaria of standard macro-economic performance criteria including a satisfactory track record of the IMF stand -by, a proper implementation of DDSR operation and progress with structural reform.

-On 13 June 1994, the Council of the European Union decided to grant Moldova a loan of ECU 45 million with a maximum duration of 10 years' to assist the country in its efforts to transform its economy to a market economy and to strengthen the reserve position of the central bank.
-The Community loan was part of an overall package mobilized by the international donor community in favour of Moldova to complement the resources provided by the IMF and the World Bank.
+On 13 June 1994 the Council of the European Union decided to grant the Republic of Moldova a loan of ECU 45 million with a maximum duration of ten years14 to assist the country in its efforts to transform its economy to a market economy and to strengthen the universerve position of the central bank.
+The Community loan was part of an overall package mobilised by the international donor community in favour of Moldova to complement the resources provided by the IMF and the World Bank.

-Following the introduction, in November 1993, of its national currency - the Moldovan leu - Moldova has made a decisive turn towards financial stabilization in the context of the economic programme supported by an IMF stand-by arrangement (approved in December 1993) and complementary assistance from the international community, including the ECU 45 million Community loan.
+Following the introduction, in November 1993, of its national currency - the Moldovan and leu-, Moldova has made a decisive turn towards financial stabilisation in the context of the economic programme supported by an IMF stand-by arrangement (approved in December 1993) and complementary assistance from the international community, including the ECU 45 million Community loan.